Expander graphs are globally synchronizing: Introduction

 \section{Introduction}

-In 1665, Christiaan Huygens---the inventor of the pendulum clock---observed that two pendulum clocks spontaneously synchronise when hung from the same board.
-This is the first recorded observation of synchronisation of coupled oscillators and has since been a central subject of study in classical mechanics and dynamical systems~\cites{Pikovsky2001-lm,Strogatz2003-fh}.
+In 1665, Christiaan Huygens---the inventor of the pendulum clock---observed that two pendulum clocks spontaneously synchronize when hung from the same board.
+This is the first recorded observation of synchronization of coupled oscillators.
+In the centuries since then, synchronization has become a central subject of study in dynamical systems, motivated both by its mathematical interest and its many applications in classical mechanics, statistical physics, neuroscience, engineering, medicine, and biology~\cites{Acebron2005-lt, Arenas2008-sr, Bick2020-zp, Dorfler2014-kx, Pikovsky2015-jl, Pikovsky2001-lm, Rodrigues2016-ez, Strogatz2000-le, Strogatz2003-fh}.

-We are interested in understanding spontaneous synchronisation of multiple coupled oscillators whose pairwise connections are given by a graph $G = (V,E)$.
-Following the celebrated work of Yoshiki Kuramoto in 1975~\cite{Kuramoto1975-tt}, the evolution of a group of coupled oscillators is modelled by the following system of ordinary differential equations:
+We are interested in understanding spontaneous synchronization of multiple coupled oscillators whose pairwise connections are given by a graph $G = (V,E)$.
+Following the celebrated work of physicist Yoshiki Kuramoto in 1975~\cite{Kuramoto1975-tt}, we consider the following system of ordinary differential equations: